 - A searchable Contact Directory, to provide additional networking with colleagues nationally - users are able to search for people with specific expertise and for those who are open for collaborative activity (from ad hoc advice to project work)

 - A searchable Resource Library where users can share and discover files of all sorts (documents, images, maps…)

 - A News page where users can read all the latest updates from across the network (curated by AONB comms officers), as well as national updates from the NAAONB

 - Calendars to inform users of upcoming events, meetings and training sessions, as well as project-specific calendars (to aid with project management)

 - A Project Summary page to inform users on what national/regional projects there are and how they are progressing

 - A collaborative document management system, to co-edit files remotely without fear of losing precious work because of version history problems

 - A chat system, for quick, one-to-one conversations

-If you are registered, you can access the platform by logging-in at www.landscapesnetwork.org.uk
+You can access the platform by registering or logging-in at www.landscapesnetwork.org.uk